cwmaguire/zombunity-mud/README.md

     [HSQLDB] (http://hsqldb.org)

+    Unzip into a directory

+    Familiarize yourself with the lib directory where the HSQLDB.jar and SqlTool.jar files are.

 1. Start the HSQLDB server with an in-memory database called "zombunity"

     %HSQLDB_PATH%\lib>java -cp hsqldb.jar org.hsqldb.server.Server --database.0 zombunity --dbname.0 zombunity